Classification of the invariants of foliations by curves of low degree on the three-dimensional projective space: Foliations with locally free conormal sheaf of degree 3

 \subsection{Existence of foliations}

-The goal of this section is to provide sufficient and necessary conditions on a stable rank 2 locally free sheaf $E$ with $c_1(E)=0$ that guarantee the existence of a monomorphism $E(-3)\to\Omega^1_{\p3}$ with torsion free cokernel.
-This will allows us to complete the proof of Main Theorem \ref{classification-degree3} and fill out all the information in Table \ref{table deg 3}.
-We remark that the results in this section do not assume that the singular scheme is reduced.
+The goal of this section is to show that for each $n\in\{1,2,3,4,5\}$, there is a foliation by curves $\sF$ of degree 3 on $\p3$ such that $N_\sF^*(3)$ is an instanton bundle of charge $n$.
+This will allow us to complete the proof of Main Theorem \ref{classification-degree3} and fill out all the information in Table \ref{table deg 3}.

-We start by presenting two criteria which ensure the existence of a monomorphism of a locally free sheaf into the cotangent bundle (first criterion) whose cokernel is torsion free (second criterion).